ShingShanger/csf432-fall2020/labs/lab04/README.md

 > Your topology will not be directly accessible from the internet or local LAN, when using the NAT node.
 If that is required, then the Cloud node should be used.
 It’s useful when you need to download things from the internet.

-**Step 4.1** Create a new GNS3 Lab4-NAT project. :warning: Place your NAT node on your local host instead of your GNS3 VM. <br>
+**Step 4.1** Create a new GNS3 Lab4-NAT project.

+> :warning: Place your NAT node on your local host instead of your GNS3 VM.
+Depending on your security settings, you host machine could block GNS3 Network connectivity.<br>

 **Step 4.2** Drag and drop your network devices to recreate the topology below. <br>